Obligations of authorized deposit institutions

 This section is for any financial institution that operates as a deposit institution, i.e. that solicits and receives deposits of money from the public.
 It provides information on authorized deposit institutions’ obligations under the Deposit Institutions and Deposit Protection Act This link will open in a new window and its regulation.

 Information for depositors and advertising

-The AMF recognizes the key role played by deposit institutions in providing depositors with information and advertising on deposit products and AMF deposit protection.
+The AMF recognizes the key role played by deposit institutions in informing depositors about and advertising deposit products and AMF deposit protection.
 In order to make informed decisions, depositors must be given accurate information and be notified that they are protected or not in the event their institution goes bankrupt.
 Making depositors aware of deposit protection helps to maintain confidence in, and the stability of, the financial sector.

-Federally chartered authorized deposit institutions must comply with CDIC regulatory obligations, which are equivalent to those of the AMF, and are therefore not required to display the official AMF logo.
+Federally chartered authorized deposit institutions are subject to CDIC regulatory obligations that are deemed to be equivalent to those of the AMF with respect to representations and advertising.
+They are therefore not required to display the official AMF logo.

-Before a depositor opens an account and purchases a deposit product, the institution must provide him or her with a description of the deposit protection offered by the AMF covering, in particular, the key features of the protection.
-The institution will determine how to best meet this obligation, but one way it can do this is by providing depositors with the AMF’s deposit protection brochure and referring them to the AMF’s website.
+Before a depositor opens an account and purchases a deposit product, the institution must provide him or her with a description of the deposit protection offered by the AMF that explains, in particular, the key features of the protection.
+While it up to the institution to determine how to best meet this obligation, one way it can do so is by providing depositors with the AMF’s deposit protection brochure and referring them to the AMF’s website.